VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/querying/README.md

 - `Table` - displays query results as a table.
 - `JSON` - displays raw JSON response from `/select/logsql/query` endpoint.

 This is the first version that has minimal functionality.
-This version has the following limitations:
+It comes with the following limitations:

 - The number of query results is always limited to 1000 lines.
 - A tenant 0 is always used in queries.